Stiebel Eltron: History since 1945

 A new subsidiary was founded in Mäntsälä, Finland, on 1 February 2013.

 On 27 May 2013, a new logistics centre was inaugurated in Holzminden (Hall N7), approx. 7 million euro investment, start of construction September 2012.

 Turnover in 2013 amounted to some 460 million euros.
 It dropped to 425 million euros in 2014 and increased to slightly more than 435 million euros in 2015.

 The groundbreaking ceremony for a new training and communications centre was held on 10 March 2014.
 This was designed to train up to 6,000 contractors a year and represented a 16 million euro investment for the company.
 The foundation stone was laid on 5 May 2014, exactly 90 years to the day since the company was founded, and the new training and communications centre (called the Energy Campus) opened in November 2015.

 The Energy Campus was awarded the Certificate in Platinum by the German Sustainable Building Council (DGNB) on 12 May 2016 – achieving the highest rating (86 percent) ever in the Educational Buildings category anywhere in the world.

 Rudolf Sonnemann retired on 31 December 2016, having been Chairman of the board since 2007 and Managing Director from 1999 prior to that.

+In early 2022, the company announced plans to invest approximately €120 million at its headquarters in a new heat pump production facility, aiming to double its heat pump manufacturing capacity by 2026.
+The capacity expansion was also expected to create around 400 new jobs.
+By April 2023, a more substantial expansion was announced: the workforce in heat pump production, then numbering 400 employees, would triple to 1,200 by 2027, with a €450 million investment intended to quadruple production output.

+Stiebel Eltron is taking over portions of the production and operational facilities at Continental’s former site in Gifhorn.
+The corresponding agreements were signed in late 2023.
+The company will gradually assume control of sections of the existing infrastructure by the end of 2027, with plans to manufacture indoor heat pump modules at the location.

+In 2024 the company celebrated its 100 year anniversary.

+In 2025 it launched its award-winning hpnext series of heat pumps.
+This comprised a complete new platform for their entire range of air source, ground source and integrated indoor air source heat pumps with MVHR.
+With models winning Red Dot Design Awards and German Design Awards the units feature R290 refrigerant with a very low global warming potential and are among the quietest and most efficient heat pumps on the market.